alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-07-04-beggar-sufis-sect.md

 layout: post
 title: "The beggar sufis sect"
 publisher: "alsalafiyyah@icloud.com"
-category: sufism
+category: [sects]
 source: "Majmu' Fatawa wa Maqalat 3/447"
-hijri: Dhul-Qa'dah 13, 1441 AH
+hijri: Dhul-Qa'dah 13, 1441
+locale: en
 lang: en
 note: false
 excerpt: "Such people should not be given money or helped by any means, as this is considered encouraging them to continue this abominable act.
 If they beat themselves, you will not be accountable for that; rather, they will be."